RedisAI/RedisAI/docs/index.md

 ```

 ## Building
-This will checkout and build and download the libraries for the backends
-(TensorFlow and PyTorch) for your platform.
+This will checkout and build and download the libraries for the backends (TensorFlow, PyTorch, ONNXRuntime) for your platform.
 ```sh
 bash get_deps.sh